KhronosGroup/UnityGLTF/README.md

 ## Examples

 1. Clone or download the repository.
-2. Start the web server.
-    ```
-    cd GLTFLoader/www/
-    npm install
-    npm start
-    ```
-3. Open up the Unity project and run any of the example scenes in `Assets/GLTF/Examples`
+2. Open up the Unity project and run any of the example scenes in `Assets/GLTF/Examples`

 You should see something like this: